i-D’s A-Z of lgbtq idols | read | i-D

 Special mention: Li Yinhe

 For being "China's first sexologist."
-Li Yinhe is a vocal LGBT rights activist, and she and her transgender partner have been campaigning to legalise gay marriage in China for many years.
+Li Yinhe is a vocal LGBT rights activist, and she and her transgender partner have been campaigning to legalize gay marriage in China for many years.

 Special mention: Zippy from Rainbow.